cmatthews20/ferry-reservation-app/docs/middleware.md

 # Middleware

-I had to add the following snippet in `api.py` to get API calls to work:
+We had to add the following snippet in `api.py` to get API calls to work:

 ```python
 from fastapi.middleware.cors import CORSMiddleware